contemporary mixed media artist

 About the Artist

 Trish Boyles is an emerging mixed media artist in Charlotte, NC.
 Her work is about how we solidify the collection of salient moments in our lives into constructs of identity, beliefs, and narratives about ourselves, others, and the world.
-Through the creation of her own visual syntax, she seeks to understand how experiences and memories get layered in to create a kind of gestalt sense of a particular moment or concept.
+Through the creation of her own visual syntax, she seeks to understand how experiences and memories get layered in to create a kind of gestalt sense of a particular time or concept.

 In the studio I work quickly and somewhat instinctually.
 In other arenas of my life I am measured, rational, and detailed, but my art requires a freedom of body and feeling that I seldom deploy elsewhere.
 I relish and welcome what “comes out of me” and revisit and refine iteratively until I'm satisfied a piece is complete.